guifigueiroa/spotippos_api/README.md

 # Spotippos API

-API create as part of a [code challenge](https://github.com/VivaReal/code-challenge).
-Created with Ruby and Sinatra web framework, tested with RSpec and Rack:Test for HTTP requests.
+API created as part of a [code challenge](https://github.com/VivaReal/code-challenge) using Ruby and Sinatra web framework, tested with RSpec and Rack:Test for HTTP requests.

 API deployed to <http://spotippos-api.herokuapp.com/> ready to use.